amasoft-dr/cabinets-react.js/README.md

 Let's see some advantages:

 -1.
-It helps you to distribute development work, you can assign different substores to different developers, god bye merging conflicts!
+It helps you to distribute development work, you can assign different substores to different developers.
+Say god bye merging conflicts!

 -2.
 Help you with code maintainability, They are easier to write, to read, and to test.
-You avoid the problem to code one Big App Store with a lot of operations, reducer, mappings, interceptors, lazy operations...forget about Big Store with thousands of line of code that cannot be edited but more than one developer at the same time.
+You avoid the problem to code one Big App Store with a lot of operations, reducer, mappings, interceptors, lazy operations...forget about Big Store with thousands of line of codes that cannot be edited by more than one developer at the same time.

 -3.
 You gain access to all substores that are part of this combined-store.
 When using multiple independent